constantinevassil/tc-kubernetes-virtualbox-macos/README.md

 ubuntu@master:~$ exit
 ```

-for a single-machine Kubernetes cluster
+for a single-machine Kubernetes cluster, run:

 kubectl taint nodes --all node-role.kubernetes.io/master-

 Repeat above step on the workers: